ujov/edu.jee7.certification.preparation/sample/README.md

 * decoders ~ optional ordered array of decoders
 * subprotocols ~ optional ordered array of WebSocket protocols supported by the endpoint
 * configurator ~ optional custom configurator
+* The class must be public, concrete, and have a public no-args constructor.
+The class may or may not be final, and may or may not have final methods.

 `@OnMessage` ~ the message can process text, binary, and pong messages.